 - “11 Christmas Gifts for Car Lovers” (if you own an auto repair workshop)

 Stuck for a topic?
 Watch what people are talking about in Facebook groups.
 What are they complaining about?
 What are they saying they struggle with?
 What recommendations are they asking for?
 What kind of tips would they appreciate?

 Or if you spot a blog post you like but it’s covering the whole of Australia or it’s targeting readers in another country, then without copying the post just write your own version and put a local spin on it.

 4. Blog posts that include an expert roundup

-An expert roundup post is a post in which you present quotes and tips you’ve personally collected from your expert colleagues.
-The best experts are those whose services complement yours.
+An expert roundup post is a post in which you present quotes and tips you’ve personally collected from your expert colleagues whose services complement yours.

-With these types of Christmas blog posts, you can bring even more eyeballs to your blog post.
-That’s because when you email your post link to each participant, they would share with their audiences.
+With these types of Christmas blog posts, you can bring even more eyeballs to your website.
+That’s because when you email your post link to each expert that you’ve quoted, they will share the post with their audiences.

 Why would readers read your post?
-Because they yearn for insights from some industry experts.
-So, imagine what they would say if you placed several experts into one post!
+Because they yearn for insights from industry experts.
+Now imagine what they would say about you if you were to place several experts into one post!

-Here’s an example of how a relationship counsellor could write a complex expert roundup post:
+Here’s an example of how a family therapist could write an expert roundup post: